-The Office of Waste Management and Radiological Protection (OWMRP) within the Michigan Department of Environmental Quality(MDEQ), has the responsibility for receiving registration forms from owners of operators of composting facilities that accept yard clippings and that meet certain requirements under the authority of Part 115 of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended.
-Yard clippings includes leaves, grass clippings, vegetable or other garden debris, shrubbery, or brush and tree trimmings less than 4 feet in length and 2 inches in diameter.
+The Materials Management Division (MMD) within the Department of Environment, Great Lakes, and Energy (EGLE), has the responsibility for receiving registration forms from owners of operators of composting facilities that accept yard clippings and that meet certain requirements under the authority of Part 115 of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended.
+Yard clippings includes leaves, grass clippings, vegetable or other garden debris, shrubbery, or brush and tree trimmings less than four feet in length and two inches in diameter.
 It does not include stumps, agricultural waste, animal waste, roots, sewage sludge, or garbage.

 The purpose of the registration is for owners or operators to qualify their composting facilities by meeting certain requirements of Part 115.
 This is to ensure that yard clippings are only taken to facilities that operate in a manner that protects the public health, environment, and public trust.
-Facilities accepting other solid wastes for composting may need to obtain a permit and license as a solid waste processing plant under Part 115 depending on the waste (Chapter 4.4.2 Solid Waste Disposal Area Operating License).
-Businesses are encouraged to discuss operations with the MDEQ OWMRP District Office.
+Facilities accepting other solid wastes for composting may need to obtain a permit and license as a solid waste processing plant under Part 115 depending on the waste (Solid Waste Disposal Area Operating License).
+Businesses are encouraged to discuss operations with the EGLE MMD District Office.

 B. STATUTORY AUTHORITY:

 Natural Resources and Environmental Protection Act, Public Act 451 of 1994, as amended Part 115, Solid Waste Management